leapdao/docs/docs/spending-tutorial.md

 1. Execute the `tools/hashLockCondition.js` script.
 As first argument paste *Token contract address* displayed on your [wallet](https://testnet.leapdao.org/wallet) page.
 As second argument use your address displayed on wallet page as *My address*.

-2. (Optional) You can set `RPC-URL` environmental variable to select network on which condition would be deployed.
-By default, if `RPC-URL` is not set, script will publish condition on LeapDAO testnet.
+2. (Optional) You can set `RPC-URL` environmental variable like so `RPC_URL=https://testnet-node1.leapdao.org` to ensure your spending condition would be deployed to LeapDAO testnet.
+The script should be pointed at LeapDAO testnet by default.
 3. Go to your LEAP [wallet](https://testnet.leapdao.org/wallet) page and transfer tokens to the address that appears on your command line.
-You will need to sign transaction using your MetaMask.
+You will need to sign transaction using MetaMask.